eg0u30a2/adv_data_processing/README.md

 OBJECTIVES:
 - Arrange the data into appropriate arrays
-- Apply data data windowing
+- Apply manual data windowing based on 2D traverse motion parameters
 - Determine inferred pitch and yaw of probe from 3D velocity measurements
 - Apply despiking algorithm of Goring and Nikora (2002)
 - Apply rotational corrections to the data to account for any probe misalignment